Physician Assistant Program

 People who succeed as physician assistants enjoy direct patient contact, have a passion for medicine, and embrace challenges.
 Physician assistants practice medicine with physician supervision in many settings and in many medical and surgical disciplines.

-The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has been granted Accreditation - Continued to the State University of New York (SUNY) Upstate Medical University Physician Assistant Program sponsored by the State University of New York.
-Continued accreditation is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.
+The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the SUNY Upstate Medical University Physician Assistant Program sponsored by the State University of New York.
+Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

 Program accreditation is a requirement for the Physician Assistant National Certification Exam (PANCE) as well as for physician assistant practice in the United States.
 Students enrolled in an accredited program are eligible to take the PANCE.